derreck503/PointOfSales/README.md

 # NewBorn Outlet
 A simple and easy to use point of sales sytem.
-Built without any frameworks, only using HTML, CSS, JavaScript, PHP, and MySQL.
-<br><br><a href="http://newbornoutlet.com">Click here to demo!</a>
+Built without any frameworks, only using HTML, CSS, JavaScript, PHP, and MySQL. <a href="http://newbornoutlet.com">Click here to demo!</a>

 # Features
 <ul>